 It's important to have a compatible pace in a relationship.

 Posted Feb 27, 2017

 Pace is a variable to consider when marrying or forming a long-term relationship.
-Couples prone to this dynamic may have a significant age gap, which only exacerbates their energy discrepancy.
-For example, men married to much younger women.
+Couples prone to this dynamic may have a significant age gap, which only exacerbates their energy discrepancy, such as men married to much younger women.
 Other vulnerable couples may have at least one partner who is handicapped physically or emotionally.
 Nonetheless, the concept of pace can be negotiated in treatment, but it isn’t easy.
-Once the couple enter therapy the clinician will get a bird’s eye view of just how hard it is to put someone to work that isn’t used to it, and how difficult it will be to quell the other’s rage and slow them down long enough to attempt a relational paradigm shift.
+Once the couple enter therapy, the clinician will get a bird’s eye view of just how hard it is to put someone to work that isn’t used to it, and how difficult it will be to quell the other’s rage and slow them down long enough to attempt a relational paradigm shift.